Victor Chen, Ph.D.

 Inequality, Poverty, and Mobility; Organizations, Occupations, and Work; Economic Sociology; Labor and Labor Movements; Social Policy

-Victor Tan Chen is an assistant professor of sociology at Virginia Commonwealth University who studies economic inequality.
+Victor Tan Chen is an associate professor of sociology at Virginia Commonwealth University who studies economic inequality.
 Chen’s latest book is Cut Loose: Jobless and Hopeless in an Unfair Economy.
 Based on his research on long-term unemployment in America and Canada, Cut Loose examines how recent changes in the economy and culture are affecting laid-off workers in the auto industry and elsewhere.
 It also looks at what we can do to improve the situation for those who have lost out in today’s new economy.
 For his work on Cut Loose, Chen received the 2017 John T. Dunlop Outstanding Scholar Award from the Labor and Employment Relations Association.

 With Jesse Goldstein, professor Chen is currently working on a new book on entrepreneurship and its relationship to the labor market.
 You can read more about Victor on his personal website.

 Chen, Victor T. (2019).
 Meritocracy’s Casualties.
 Dissent Magazine